CoRT: Complementary Rankings from Transformers: Experiments

 \subsection{Impact of Representation Size}

 As described in Section \ref{seq:enc}, \projname{} projects the context representation of the underlying encoder $\tau$ to an arbitrary representation size $e$.
 This size determines the size of the final index and also influences the retrieval latency.
 The total size of the encoded corpus is easy to calculate.
 For example, with $e=128$ and the MS MARCO corpus, the index size (without overhead) amounts $8.8M\;documents \times 128 floats/document \times 4 bytes/float \approx 4.5 \times 10^9 bytes \approx 4.2GB$.
 Thus, $e$ is proportional to the total size and reducing $e$ to 64 would halve the memory footprint.
-If $e$ is small, however, it is more difficult to attain the margin objective (Eq. \ref{eq:l}).
+If $e$ is small, however, it is more difficult to attain the training objective.
 Thus, $e$ can be used for a trade-off between ranking quality and computational effort / resource cost.
 We investigate the relation between the representation size $e$ and the ranking quality by conducting identical training runs with different numbers for $e$.
 The results in Table \ref{tab:esize} show that MRR@10 already saturates at $e=128$.
-However, if $e$ is reduced to 64 or below, a loss in ranking quality can be noticed.
-We also report the corresponding metrics for \projname{BM25} to illustrate if the loss in ranking quality due to the size reduction is intercepted by BM25.
-Indeed, the loss of recall when reducing $e$ is much lower if we use the compound ranking, indicating that many candidates that we lose due to representation size reduction are already covered by BM25.
-We conclude $e=64$ would still perform similarly to $e=768$ in a re-ranking setting.
+Interestingly, even with an representation size of $e=32$, \projname{} outperforms BM25 in terms of MRR@10 and nDCG@20 by a big margin.